 Is losing 50 pounds in 2012 a goal that you can see yourself reaching?
 How about quitting smoking for the 10th time, or exercising every day?
 Be honest with yourself and set a goal that you can hit.
-Maybe 25 pounds, cutting down to ½ pack a day, or exercising three times a week are more realistic goals right now.
+Maybe 25 pounds, cutting down to ½ pack a day, or exercising three times a week are more (opens in a new tab) right now.

 Focus on the short term instead of the long term.

 Look at what you can do now rather than what you plan to do 6 months or a year from now.
 Using the examples above, focus on the month of January instead of the entire year.
 Decide to lose a pound a week, cut down by two cigarettes a day, or take up a new activity like Zumba or walking the dog after dinner.